 Some of the activities engaged by some game players are clearly prohibited by the game publishers.
 Such prohibited activities are skin gambling etc. Notwithstanding, secondary markets which are unauthorized, where these activities thrive continue to spring up in the United States.
 This is largely due to the rising financial success in these activities which further escalates the gambling-related issues.
 It has in no way aided in reducing these activities as esports continues to rise.

-Talking about video games, like Fruit Blast, the legal issue surrounding betting on them is still up for debate and resolutions have not been reached.
-Those who are for the arguments say the gaming industry is a cash cow and people who are willing to pay for the entertainment should be allowed to do so.
+Talking about video games, the legal issue surrounding betting on them is still up for debate and resolutions have not been reached.
+Those who are for the arguments say the gaming industry is a cash cow and people who are willing to pay for the entertainment like in casinos should be allowed to do so.
 The other half who are against claim it is gambling and might have elements that breed additions.
 Their defense for their stand stems from the classification of esports as a sport.
-They believe legalizing esport betting is tantamount to legalizing sports betting.
+They believe legalizing eSport or f1 betting is tantamount to legalizing sports betting.
 So, it follows with the overturn of PASPA law that most casino operators who legally offer sports betting will be covered under the law if they offer esports betting.
 It is good for new casinos to remember that under state law esports betting is illegal.
-Which state esport betting is legal will depend on individual states.
+Which state eSport betting is legal will depend on individual states.
 Nevada, for instance, is the first state to pass the esports betting law.

 Incorporating skills into traditional casino games is another legal issue that lawmakers face.
 Most traditional casino operators are advocating for the inclusion of skills that would see video game players having an edge in winning based on their skills.
 This has to be resolved as some players have already gone as far as to list professional athletes on their visa applications just because they play video games at a certain level or achieved a certain level.

 Evolution of the Industry